lovepamba/lovepamba.github.io/_posts/2019-09-07-what-thriving-means-to-me.md

 date:   2019-09-07 09:09:50 -0500
 categories: development
 ---
-Most of us are just surviving - and barely.
-My goal is to transition to thriving.
+*(work in progress)*

+Right now, I am surviving, and it is a decent survival.
+There are elements of uncertainty and areas of difficulty with people but also many rays of hope.

+In humanly fashion, I want more for my life because I want to realize my full potential.

-### Why thrive
+### Why I want to thrive
-You only life once.
+You only live once.
 Take calculated risks.
-There is no reason to live in constant fear - face it.
 Use fear as motivation.
+Bring about positive change.

 ### What is thriving?
 Taking calculated risks and winning.
+Knowing that you can readily generate income and be self-sufficient.
+Knowing how to monetize your life.